 You should write your name on the inside of each book once you are certain that you will not be dropping the course.
 This is the only reliable way to identify a book if it is lost.
-Take good care of your books because their condition is the primary determiner of their value at buyback.
-Those in poor condition, especially those with torn/missing/damaged covers, water damage, or excessive marking/decoration, may receive no credit.
+Take good care of your books.